lukehedger/vitae/cv.md

 _Apr 2016 - Mar 2017_ | **Software Engineer** | Unlease

 Lead product development of web application for UK-wide peer-to-peer rental community.
 Consistently shipped regular feature updates to 1000s of users, such as KYC, live text and video chat and intuitive date-picker.
-I also built a bunch of internal tools, including an account management dashboard, automated sitemap generator and pineapple delivery logistics system for a promotional campaign where Londoners could send each other pineapples (the logo was a pineapple).
+I also built a bunch of internal tools, including an account management dashboard, automated sitemap generator and pineapple delivery logistics system for a promotional campaign where Londoners could send each other pineapples.

 ^\_^